cclark20/nbreporter/README.md

 # `nbtemplate`
-Execute and render Jupyter notebook templates to new file formats.
+Execute and render custom Jupyter notebook templates to new file formats given one or multiple custom inputs.
 Wrapper around iPython's `nbconvert` module.

 ## Installation
 ```